 For more than three decades, AZ Los Angeles has defined high-end audio production in Los Angeles.
 Today, that tradition continues through professional studio sessions and remote collaboration anywhere.

-Our remote workflow is powered by MicTap, a new platform of web applications developed by our team to support real-time collaboration for modern production and post-production.
-These tools allow talent, producers, and clients to work together from anywhere without compromising audio quality or perfectly synchronized video.
+Our remote workflow is powered by MicTap™ a platform of web applications designed for real-time collaboration in modern production and post-production.
+These tools allow talent, producers, and clients to work together from anywhere without compromising audio quality or perfect sync to picture.

-Whether you join us on-site or connect remotely, our team ensures every session is seamless, efficient, and production-ready.
+Whether you join us on-site or connect remotely, every session is seamless, efficient, and production-ready.

-What you watch is HD, full motion no frame drops, perfectly in syncSee it in action remove_red_eyeConference app video playbackOur video playback
+The video you watch is HD full motion, perfectly in syncSee it in action remove_red_eyeConference app video playbackOur video playback

-See the story Hear every dimensionApproaching the level of immersion often associated with virtual environments, we design and produce cinematic audio experiences for long-form narrative content, including audio dramas, fiction podcasts, and serialized storytelling formats.
+See the story Hear every dimensionApproaching the level of immersion often associated with virtual environments, we design and produce cinematic audio experiences for audiobooks, narrative content, and radio and TV commercials.
+We combine traditional sound craft with modern spatial techniques to create depth, movement, and perspective that translate naturally across all playback formats.

 Heads up!We’re still tuning things up for mobile and tablet.
 In the meantime, please visit us on a desktop or laptop.4prevnextback to homepageXcompanyContactAbout4Well, this is awkward.
 There’s nothing to see here.(Except for the Handsome Dog)psprevnextback to homepageXcompanyContactAboutSorry, but we did not find the page you were looking for.youprevnexterrorget me outXcompanyContactAboutshouldn'tbe here404